After the climate that never existed, it is necessary to paint a price – 10/19/2022 – Lúcia Guimarães

 In June, the network lost in court a motion to suspend the lawsuit on the grounds that its disinformation campaign, fuel for the violent invasion of the Capitol, has constitutional protections like freedom of expression.

-Trump henchmen in the effort to stop Joe Biden from taking office, such as former New York Mayor Rudolph Giuliani, are the target of lawsuits involving astronomical sums — not just from Dominion, but from another provider of electronic voting machines, Smartmatic, which also sues Fox and some of its anchors for $2.7 billion.
+Trump henchmen in the effort to prevent the inauguration of Joe Biden, such as former New York Mayor Rudolph Giuliani, are the target of lawsuits involving astronomical sums — not just from Dominion, but from another provider of electronic voting machines, Smartmatic, which also sues Fox and some of its anchors for $2.7 billion.
 Both companies claim they lost billions in contracts after the campaign to discredit the integrity of voting.

 It is impossible to shame the depraved who cannot disguise their sexual fixation on refugee minors and ape Trump in an effort to remain entrenched in the Plateau.
 After the climate that never existed, it is necessary to paint a real price.
 It’s tall.